Travel & Public Transport

 Post buses operate along the following routes: Gstaad-Lauenen, Gstaad-Turbach, Schönried-Gstaad-Glacier 3000-Les Diablerets.
 NB: The post buses are also integrated into the SBB rail timetable.

-In addition, ski buses operate in Gstaad, Saanen and Rougemont between 21st December and 16th March from 9am to 5pm, every 15 minutes between the railway station and the mountain stations.
+In addition, ski buses operate in Gstaad, Saanen and Rougemont between mid-December and mid-March, between the railway station and the mountain stations.
 The use of the ski bus is free for anyone, even without a ski pass.
-Lift and cable car passes are also valid on public transport in winter.

 To learn the most important regional terms already before the arrival, Vocabulix and Gstaad Saanenland Tourism invented a language lesson with typical topics of the destination Gstaad.
 The lesson is available in English, German, Spanish, French and Italian.